appsinacup/godot-rapier-physics-docs/docs/documentation/fluids.md

 ## Fluid Effects

 The fluid can simulate elastic, viscous or surface tension.
+Also if it seems that the effect doesn't do much, try changing density of the liquid to 1000 (eg. water density).

 ### Fluid Effect Elastic